wlfo/TailDetector/README.md

 Nvidia produces very popular developer kits suitable for missions like this.
 I am using Jetson Xavier NX Developer Kit.
 Xavier NX has very impressive GPU features: 384 CUDA cores + 48 Tensor cores Volta GPU, 21 TOPS.
 There are 4 USB 3.0 ports on board.
 For more details See [Jetson Xavier NX Developer Kit](https://developer.nvidia.com/embedded/jetson-xavier-nx-devkit).

 This single-board computer is actually the core of the system.
 Within this component the following functionality is managed:
-* Transfering the streamed video into a "number plate recognition" service via Gstreamer pipelines.
+* Transferring the streamed video into a "number plate recognition" service via Gstreamer pipelines.
 * Automation of number plate recognition functionality using [Rekor Scout OpenALPR agent](https://www.openalpr.com/software/scout) (daemon).
-* Mediation layer (python process) for orchestration and mediation between all subsystems on the sbc: cameras functionality, daemons, two-way communication with ios applicarion via [peertalk protocol implementaion](#peertalk-protocol-implementation) etc.
+* Mediation layer (python process) for orchestration and mediation between all subsystems on the sbc: cameras functionality, daemons, two-way communication with ios application via [peertalk protocol implementaion](#peertalk-protocol-implementation) etc.
 * Multiplexing connections over USB to the iOS device using [USBMUXD](https://github.com/libimobiledevice/usbmuxd) daemon.